ClusterCockpit/cc-docker/README.md

 * `docker-compose up`
 * Wait... and wait a little longer

 By default, you can access ClusterCockpit in your browser at http://localhost .
-If NGINX_PORT environment variable was changed, use http://localhost:$PORT .
+If the `NGINX_PORT` environment variable was changed, use `http://localhost:$PORT` .

 Credentials for admin user are:
 * User: `admin`